Have you been injured in an accident that wasn't your fault?

 Compensation should ease the financial load on an injured claimant so they can focus on rehabilitation.
 Our network of specialist law firms have helped families receive damages for numerous chronic conditions and catastrophic injuries.
 Injuries and illnesses categorised as catastrophic or serious range from degloving injuries to lung cancer.

 Read more about Catastrophic injury compensation

-Under a CFA, Broseley injury claimants will also not have to pay any fees upfront.
+Broseley injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Broseley, Shropshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Broseley, Shropshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?